 The term 'Green' stands for Resource balance, Quality environment, Recycled products and Ecofriendly environment.
-Green and environmental d conservation of natural resources in its operations.
+Green and environmental Audit is a process of systematic, documented, periodic and objective evaluation of components of environmental diversity with the aim of ensuring readiness in eco-friendly an environment d conservation of natural resources its operations.
 The process starts with systematic identification, quantification, recording, reporting and analysis of components of environmental diversity of the college.

-Audit is a process of systematic, documented, periodic and objective evaluation of components of environmental diversity with the aim of ensuring readiness in eco-friendly environment an performance.
+Green auditing is a means of assessing environmental performance.
 Green audit is a valuable means for a College to determine how and where they are using the most energy or water or other resources; the College can then consider how to implement changes and make savings.
 It can create healthy consciousness and promotes environmental awareness, values and ethics.